• Skip to primary navigation

 tomatoes

 Use small bright-colored tomato varieties like; cherry, yellow pear, red torch, patio choice yellow, Juliet, grape, and valentine.
-Roma tomatoes work well too.
+Roma tomatoes also called as plum tomatoes work well too.

-In a small jar, add sun dried tomatoes, top with olive oil.
-Use in recipes like salad dressings, sauces, and marinades.
-You can add garlic cloves, basil, and rosemary for added flavor.
+In small glass jars, place sun-dried tomatoes and top with olive oil and garlic cloves, and chill in the fridge, bring to room temperature and use in recipes for salad dressings, sauces, marinades, meat dishes, and pasta salads.
+You can add basil and rosemary for added flavor.
 Keep refrigerated and use within a month.

 Nutrition